 Get in touch | Find out more – please email Susanna Beaumont.

-DES 2018 also saw the debut of Alice Jacobs‘, lead designer at Flux in Glasgow, Utility Stacker chair.
-Perfectly plain and made from FSC-certified birch plywood, the Stacker caught the eye of Architecture & Design Scotland.
-This lead to Jacobs being commissioned by Our Lady of Missions primary school in East Renfrewshire to design and produce a range of site and needs-specific furniture.
+And importantly through our exhibitions, we introduce a wide audience to new design.
+DES 2018 saw the debut of Alice Jacobs‘, designer at Flux in Glasgow, Utility Stacker chair.
+Perfectly plain and made from FSC-certified birch plywood, the Stacker caught the eye of the public agency, Architecture & Design Scotland.
+This led to Jacobs being commissioned by Our Lady of Missions primary school in East Renfrewshire to design and produce a range of site and needs-specific furniture.
 The result was a brilliant, bespoke and cost-effective local alternative to ‘standard issue’ school furniture.
 Flux is now working with numerous primary schools across Scotland.

 DES Supporters play an indispensable role in giving impetus and fuel to Design Exhibition Scotland.
 An informal gathering of individuals and organisations, DES Supporters spur innovation, excellence and exploration in design.

 Campbell Armour & Angus McLeod; Claude Badion & James Robinson; Gameeda Barnard; Mollie Beaumont; John Bute; Rob Bruce & Fiona Burnett; Christina Chaplin; Sophie Crichton Stuart; Dolly Dean; Rosanna Forbes; Robin Hardie; Pete Irvine; Diana & Charlie McMicking; Jacqui & George Morris; Imogen Reed; Lucy Stanistreet; Stella Tennant; Timorous Beasties; Philippa & Neil Woodcock and those who wish to remain anonymous.